uwi-mase-2014-ccd/component-home-automation-systems-error-handling-services/README.md

 				A more detailed description of the error.
 This is where machine generated error codes should go.

 			component:
-				This argument refers to other metadata associated with the error.
-This is accepted in JSON format with parameters:
+				The component/application that posted the error.

 ###Description:
 + Error Logging